cloudevents/spec/discovery.md

 }
 ```

-### REST Paths
+## API Specification

-Each path in the REST API represents either a list (or search) over the
+The endpoints defined by this specification are broken into two categories:
-Discovery Endpoint, or the retrieval of an individual entity.
-All of these
+- Discovery APIs - used to find Services
-operations MUST be supported by compliant discovery implementations.
+- Management APIs - used to manage the Services within a Discovery Endpoint

-Note: the relative paths specified below are NOT REQUIRED to be at the root of
+The relative paths specified below are NOT REQUIRED to be at the root of
 the `fpath` (per RFC1738).
 However, they are REQUIRED to match the end of it.
 For example, the follow are valid URLs/paths: